From Noncommutative Geometry to Random Matrix Theory: Bootstrapping the loop equations

 \section{Bootstrapping the loop equations}

-was introduced in elementary particle physics as part of the S-matrix program by Geoffrey Chew in early 1960's.
-The idea was to use any consistency conditions available to compute various correlation functions of interest and specially to formulate a theory of strong interactions.
+was introduced in elementary particle physics as part of the S-matrix program by Geoffrey Chew in the early 1960's.
+The idea was to use any consistency conditions available to compute various correlation functions of interest and especially to formulate a theory of strong interactions.
 The mantra was ``particles pull themselves up by their own bootstraps''.
 But, after an initial success, the idea stalled in producing viable new results and predictions.
 Meanwhile a competing theory, the standard model of elementary particles, was created based on the theory of quarks and gauge theory, which could indeed successfully account for experimental data.
 As a result, bootstrap methods were nearly forgotten for a long time.
 In recent years, however, there has been a revival of the bootstrap idea mostly thanks to the success of the conformal bootstrap program by Rattazzi, Rychkov, and collaborators in 2008 in understanding phase transition and critical phenomena in dimensions bigger than two \cite{RRTV}.
 In two dimensions, the conformal bootstrap was demonstrated to work in 1983 by Belavin, Polyakov and Zamolodchikov \cite{BPZ}.

 In the context of random matrix theory and related fields, bootstrapping recently emerged in several works, first by Anderson and Kruczenski in the context of lattice gauge theory \cite{Anderson}.
 In a random matrix setting bootstrapping was first used by Lin \cite{bootstraps}, then in our paper \cite{HKP}, and also by Kazakov and Zheng \cite{Kazakov}.
 Bootstrapping has also recently been applied to matrix quantum mechanics as well \cite{Matrix QM, numerical bootstraps, Berenstein}.
 In the following section we present a new example that deals with a cubic Dirac ensemble as well as recalling our results from \cite{HKP}.
 To readers unfamiliar the with Schwinger-Dyson equations in the context of random matrix theory we recommend reviewing Appendix \ref{SDE's and TR}.

-In another interesting new development bootstrapping now is used in computing the spectrum of Einstein and hyperbolic manifolds in \cite{Bon1, Bon2}.
-The eigenvalues of the Laplace-Beltrami operator as well as the integrals of their eigenfunctions satisfy certain positivity conditions that imply bounds on both quantities.
+In another interesting new development, bootstrapping is now used in computing the spectrum of Einstein and hyperbolic manifolds in \cite{Bon1, Bon2}.
+The eigenvalues of the Laplace-Beltrami operator, as well as the integrals of their eigenfunctions, satisfy certain positivity conditions that imply bounds on both quantities.
 One wonders whether an extension of these ideas to some classes of spectral triples is possible.